KosmasDev/dbt-task-jaffle-shop/README.md

 > [!NOTE]
 > In this project, Snowflake is used as the data warehouse, but you can adapt it to other supported platforms if needed.

-## 🆕 Initializing your repository – Create and fork
+## 🆕 Initializing your repository – Create and Fork

 ### Step 1: Create a new repository
 1. Go to your GitHub account.